Skip to main content

 • Agile Octopus → greener nights often mean lower unit rates, and occasionally you’ll even get paid to use power.

-• Intelligent Octopus → prices don’t change overnight, but you can collect Octopoints rewards by charging during greener nights.
+• Intelligent Octopus Go → prices don’t change overnight, but you can collect Octopoints rewards by charging during greener nights.

 • Other smart tariffs (like Tracker, Go, Cosy, or Flux) → the pricing varies, but the environmental benefit remains the same.